kedro-org/kedro/docs/source/data/data_catalog.md

 ```

-## Loading multiple datasets that have similar configuration
+## Load multiple datasets with similar configuration

 Different datasets might use the same file format, load and save arguments, and be stored in the same folder.
-[YAML has a built-in syntax](https://yaml.org/spec/1.2.1/#Syntax) for factorising parts of a YAML file, which means that you can decide what is generalisable across your datasets so that you need not spend time copying and pasting dataset configurations in `catalog.yml`.
+[YAML has a built-in syntax](https://yaml.org/spec/1.2.1/#Syntax) for factorising parts of a YAML file, which means that you can decide what is generalisable across your datasets, so that you need not spend time copying and pasting dataset configurations in the `catalog.yml` file.

 You can see this in the following example: